top of page

 What are the symptoms?

 Symptoms of colorectal cancer vary depending on the location and size of the tumor.
 Some common symptoms include changes in bowel habits or patterns, blood in the stool, abdominal pain or cramping, weakness or fatigue, and unexplained weight loss.
-However, many people with early-stage colorectal cancer may not have any symptoms at all.
+However, many people with early-stage colorectal cancer may not have any symptoms.

 Colorectal cancer trends

-Colorectal cancer is typically seen in those over the age of 50, but in recent years, there has been a noticeable increase in cases among younger individuals.
+Colorectal cancer is typically seen in those over 50, but there has been a noticeable increase in cases among younger individuals in recent years.

 According to the American Cancer Society, cases of colorectal cancer have risen by approximately 2% each year in people under the age of 50 since the mid-90s.
 This trend is alarming, as colorectal cancer is one of the most deadly cancers.